Forehead reduction surgery - What is hairline lowering?

 The upper third of the face and hairline is a key aspect of defining one’s gender because it forms the framework for the whole face.
-Hairlines in men tend to sit further back on the skull compared with a women’s hairline.
+Hairlines in men tend to sit further back on the skull than in women.
 This gives the impression of a larger and more prominent forehead in men.
-In women, the hairline sits at a lower position and takes on more a rounded appearance compared with the square-like appearance found in men.
-For many women with higher hairlines, the hairline can be lowered into a more female type of hairline with smooth curved lines leading to overall facial harmony and balanced aesthetics.
-An excessively high hairline can lead to a reduction in self-confidence and may lead many women to reduce the number of hairstyles they choose to have as the main priority is always to cover a large forehead.
+In women, the hairline sits at a lower position and takes on a more rounded appearance than the square-like appearance found in men.
+For many women with higher hairlines, the hairline can be lowered into a more female type of hairline with smooth curved lines, leading to overall facial harmony and balanced aesthetics.
+An excessively high hairline can lead to a reduction in self-confidence and may lead many women to reduce the number of hairstyles they choose to have, as the main priority is always to cover a large forehead.

 Causes of an excessively high hairline: